-A Security Deposit can be refunded in its entirely, if a student checks out in accordance with the check-out requirements, and leaves a clean, damage-free room/family housing unit.
+A Security Deposit can be refunded in it's entirety, if a student checks out in accordance with the check-out requirements, and leaves a clean, damage free room/family housing unit.
 However, if a student owes a balance to the College, the deposit will be applied to the balance owed to the College.
-A refund check will not be issued on the day of check out.
-Refunds will be made 30(thirty) days from the date the check-out form is completed and signed by the Student.
+A refund check will not be issued on the day of check-out.
+Refunds may take up to thirty (30) days from the date check-out is completed.